The Baringo-Silali Project is a Government of Kenya and KfW sponsored geothermal development project covering three prospect areas

 The Government of Kenya (GoK) is funding the construction of access roads and well pads while KfW, through a Euros 80 Million loan, is funding the water supply system, drilling of 15-20 geothermal wells, as well as undertaking project related consultancies.

-The Baringo-Silali Block has an estimated potential of 3,000MW.
+an estimated geothermal potential of 3,000MW.
 GDC plans to develop 300MW in the first phase of the project as follows:

 • Paka – 100MW